Sheep: Predators

 Other than parasites and disease, predation is a threat to sheep and the profitability of sheep raising.
 Sheep have little ability to defend themselves, compared with other species kept as livestock.
 Even if sheep survive an attack, they may die from their injuries or simply from panic.
 However, the impact of predation varies dramatically with region.
 In Africa, Australia, the Americas, and parts of Europe and Asia predators are a serious problem.
 In the United States, for instance, over one third of sheep deaths in 2004 were caused by predation.
-In contrast, other nations are virtually devoid of sheep predators, particularly islands known for extensive sheep husbandry.
+Some nations avoid this; predators are largely not a concern in New Zealand.
 Worldwide, canids—including the domestic dog—are responsible for most sheep deaths.
-Other animals that occasionally prey on sheep include: felines, bears, birds of prey, ravens and feral hogs.
+Other animals that occasionally prey on sheep include felines, bears, birds of prey, ravens, and feral pigs.

 Sheep producers have used a wide variety of measures to combat predation.
-Pre-modern shepherds used their own presence, livestock guardian dogs, and protective structures such as barns and fencing.
-Fencing (both regular and electric), penning sheep at night and lambing indoors all continue to be widely used.
-More modern shepherds used guns, traps, and poisons to kill predators, causing significant decreases in predator populations.
+Pre-modern shepherds used their own presence, livestock guardian dogs, and protective structures such as barns and fences.
+These older techniques have been adjusted; electric fencing began to be used in the 20th century in addition to regular fences, but is less effective on sheep (naturally insulated by their wool from electricity) than on cattle.
+Another recent adjustment has been penning sheep at night for sheep who normally externally graze.
+Modern shepherds use guns, traps, and poisons to kill predators, causing significant decreases in predator populations.
 In the wake of the environmental and conservation movements, the use of these methods now usually falls under the purview of specially designated government agencies in most developed countries.

 The 1970s saw a resurgence in the use of livestock guardian dogs and the development of new methods of predator control by sheep producers, many of them non-lethal.
-Donkeys and guard llamas have been used since the 1980s in sheep operations, using the same basic principle as livestock guardian dogs.
-Interspecific pasturing, usually with larger livestock such as cattle or horses, may help to deter predators, even if such species do not actively guard sheep.
-In addition to animal guardians, contemporary sheep operations may use non-lethal predator deterrents such as motion-activated lights and noisy alarms.
+Donkeys and guard llamas have been used on similar principles as livestock guardian dogs.
+Multi-species pasturing, usually with larger livestock such as cattle or horses, may help to deter predators, even if such species do not actively guard sheep.
+In addition to animal guardians, contemporary sheep operations may use non-lethal predator deterrents such as motion-activated lights and loud alarms, although light seems to be much more effective than noise.